The State-of-the-Art in Lifelog Retrieval: A Review of Progress at the ACM Lifelog Search Challenge Workshop 2022-24: Comparative Analysis of System Performance through the Years

 For Ad-hoc tasks, the distribution of groundtruth images has consistently shown a wide range across all years, reflecting the open-ended nature of these queries.
 In both 2022 and 2023, the median number of groundtruth images was fairly stable, but the spread extended from very few reference images to over 1000 in some cases.
 In 2024, however, the range and median dropped substantially, indicating that the number of valid reference images per query was reduced.
 This change potentially made the task more challenging by narrowing the acceptable reference space, requiring systems to be more precise in their submissions, similar to the KIS task.
 The reason for this shift is unclear, but it may be due to the depletion of novel Ad-hoc queries, as many queries had already been used in previous years.
 This resource limitation may have impacted the open-ended nature of the task.

 The trends in the number of groundtruth images can help explain some of the system performance results discussed earlier.
 For KIS tasks, the spike in 2023 groundtruth counts aligns with the higher number of correct submissions and increased precision seen in 2023.
 Having more reference images per query likely increased the chances of correct matches, making it easier for systems to provide valid answers.
 This contrasts with 2024, where the reduced number of groundtruth images contributed to a decline in correct submissions and precision.
 For Ad-hoc tasks, the narrowing of the distribution in 2024 corresponds to the higher performance variability observed among system instances.
 Queries with fewer groundtruth images require more precise retrieval, which may have exacerbated performance disparities between well-optimised and poorly configured systems.
 Additionally, if the remaining queries were inherently more difficult or ambiguous, this could explain the increased difficulty in achieving high scores despite improved system tuning.
+Having established how groundtruth coverage shifted across years, we next consider the temporal \emph{distribution} of those groundtruths and their link to precision/recall.